-High quality The aEEG predicts death or disability as from 6 hours of life in children not treated with hypothermia.
-There is predictive capacity in children treated with hypothermia, but it is much lower.
-Hypothermia alters the predictive capacity of the aEEG, such that, in the event of an altered aEEG, similar positive posttest probabilities between patients that are and aren't treated with hypothermia are not obtained up to 48 hours of life.
-High The maximum posttest probability is reached at 24 hours of life in children without hypothermia and at 48 hours in children with hypothermia. quality To predict death or disability, the diagnostic probability of the aEEG is maxi- mum at 24 hours of life in children not treated with hypothermia.
-This predic- tive capacity remains similar at 36 and 48 hours of life.
-In children treated with hypothermia, the diagnostic probability of the aEEG is maximum at 48 hours of life in children treated with hypothermia, and it remains similar at 72 hours of life.
+High qualit Treated with hypothermia.
+There is predictive capacity in children treated with Hypothermia alters the predictive capacity of the aEEG, such that, in the event of an altered aEEG, similar positive posttest probabilities between patients that are and aren't treated with hypothermia are not obtained up to 48 hours of life.
+High The maximum posttest probability is reached at 24 hours of life in children without hypothermia and at 48 hours in children with hypothermia. quali of life in children treated with hypothermia, and it remains similar at 72 hours of life.